-Pregnant Women Worry About Pandemic's Impact on Labor, Delivery and Babies
+Pregnant Women Worry About Pandemic's Impact On Labor, Delivery And Babies

 According to multiple hospitals and health systems contacted by NPR, if a pregnant woman were COVID-positive or suspected of having the virus, she would be put in a separate part of the maternity ward to lower the risk of infection spreading, and women who have the virus may have to be separated from their newborns for 14 days.
 They also said they have plans in place to try to ensure that all needed beds, staff and supplies will be available.

 Some pregnant women are wondering if they should avoid hospitals entirely and instead opt to give birth at home or in a birthing center.
-But Dr. France, of Fairview, advised against that, noting that with non-hospital births, "we never know when something might go wrong" and require a hospital trip anyway.
+But France, of Fairview, advised against that, noting that with nonhospital births, "we never know when something might go wrong" and require a hospital trip anyway.
 She considers hospitals a safer option, even if delivery room visitors will be limited.

 "This is really a time to let technology be your friend," she says.
 "One of the patients up on the maternity unit today is Skyping with her doula, and that's been a big push with a lot of the doulas.
 So use that Skype and FaceTime technology to try to stay in contact."